twolfson/foundry/README.md

 ```

 > Commands that automatically increment semver are planned (e.g. `foundry release major`, `foundry release minor`).
 See https://github.com/twolfson/foundry/issues/16 for more information.

-### Release process
-When a release occurs, the following steps are processed:

-1. Update files, update package files with the new version and changes (e.g. update `package.json`, add to `CHANGELOG.md`)
-2. Commit, persist any changes to a version control system (e.g. `git commit && git tag`)
-3. Register, if the package is new (semver === `1.0.0`), then register it to its repository (e.g. `python setup.py register`)
-4. Publish, release changes to package's repostiroy manager (e.g. `npm publish`)

 ### Commands
 `foundry` release commands contain the `foundry-release` keyword and adhered to the `foundry` release command specification: